solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 ]
 ```

-Now that we have the JSON file, let's create a script that inherits `ScriptSuite`.&#x20;
+Now that we have the JSON file to be used on `Addresses.sol`, let's create a script that inherits `ScriptSuite`.

 ```solidity
 import { ScriptSuite } from "@forge-proposal-simulator/script/ScriptSuite.s.sol";